canonical/mongo-single-kernel-library/CONTRIBUTING.md

   - test coverage
   - user experience for Juju administrators this charm.
-- Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
+- Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `6/edge` branch.
 This also avoids merge commits and creates a linear Git commit history.

 ## Developing